William Robinson – Stoker First Class P/KX 91952

 Served in Royal Navy on board HMS Afridi

-He died, aged 19, on 3rd May 1940 when the ship was sunk off Norway
+He died, aged 19, on 3rd May 1940 when the ship was sunk off Norway. his mother ,Mrs Brown of Carter’s Sq Church Lane, was informed.

 Remembered with Honour Plymouth Naval Memorial